RasaHQ/helm-charts/charts/rasa-bot/README.md

 As a best practice, a YAML file that specifies the values for the chart parameters should be provided to configure the chart:

-1. Copy the default [values.yaml](values.yaml) value file.
+1. Copy the default [values.yaml](values.yaml) value file to `rasa-values.yaml`.
 From now on we'll use the `rasa-values.yaml` values file.
 2. Set custom parameters in the rasa-values.yaml
 3. Upgrade the Rasa Bot Helm chart with the new rasa-values.yaml file: